oliver-pola/OneMillionPostsCorpus/README.md

 ```
 pip install pipenv
-pipenv install
+pipenv sync
 pipenv shell
 python corpus.py
 ```

-The required Python modules are listed in the provided `Pipfile` and installed via the `pipenv install` command.
+The required Python modules are listed in the provided `Pipfile` and installed via `pipenv install` command.
+To use the exact versions specified in `Pipfile.lock`, use `pipenv sync`.

 To test the DB connection content of all corpus tables is counted and should look like this: